 Of course the educated and above average net worth readers of this blog I’m sure know that dead people (at least in the US) do not lose their property when they die!
 If they did, I (and many others) would be out of business.

 Very wealthy people whose wealth will outlive them spend a lot of time and a lot of money planning with lawyers, accountants, and financial advisors to figure out where they want their property to go when they die.
-So if you own something, you own it even if you stop buying food and die because it is part of your estate.
+So if you own something, you own it even if you stop buying food and die.
+It is part of your estate.

 So I’m going to stick to my guns and say you don’t really own your home.
 If you were to pass and leave your child a t-shirt, that t-shirt is your childs’.
 If you were to leave your child your house, the house is your child’s so long as he “rents” it from the city/state (i.e. property taxes).”

 Joe has a good point.
 Ongoing property taxes is the biggest downside to owning property.
-But then again, taxes is the biggest ongoing expense for everyone, except for a significant portion of the population that doesn’t pay any Federal income taxes.
+But then again, taxes is the biggest ongoing expense for everyone.
+Although, roughly 47% of Americans don't pay any Federal income taxes.

 The older I get, the more I enjoy investing in income producing stocks over real estate.
-But that’s because I’m also just growing lazier.
-If I look at which asset class did the most to boost my net worth over the past 15 years, that asset class is real estate due to leverage in a bull market.
-Now I’m trying to outstrip my real estate returns by building an online business.
+But that's because I'm also just growing lazier.
+If I look at which asset class did the most to boost my net worth over the past 15 years, that asset class is real estate.
+Now I'm trying to outstrip my real estate returns by building an online business.

-For example, according to RealtyTrac, in Q32015, nationwide, home sellers on average sold their homes for 17% more than they paid for them.
-If the average home price is $250,000, we’re talking about a $42,500 gain vs. $0 for the renter.
+For example, according to RealtyTrac, in 2021, nationwide, home sellers on average sold their homes for 17% more than they paid for them.
+If the average home price is $380,000, we're talking about a $50,000 gain vs. $0 for the renter.

-In San Francisco, the results are even more striking, with the average seller seeing a 58% higher selling price than purchase price, equivalent to roughly $350,000.
+In San Francisco, the results are even more striking, with the average seller seeing a 58% higher selling price than purchase price.
+In 2022, big city real estate is heating up further as everyone rushes back now that Covid levels have plummeted.

 We don't really own anything.
 All we really have are our experiences, and even those can fade over time due to old age.
 I'm hopeful that by documenting my journey for as long as possible on Financial Samurai, I can look back when my fingers are too arthritic to type and remember all the funny things that happened.

 In a box on the top shelf of my sanctuary is a bundle of pen-pal letters I received as a kid while living in Malaysia.
 I still revisit them from time to time.
-I still smile at all those little love notes I saved which were passed around during intermediate school class, or those mixed tapes made for high school girlfriends.
+I still smile at all those little love notes I saved which were passed around during intermediate school class.
+Those mixed tapes made for high school girlfriends were great.
 Nostalgia is wonderful.

-Perhaps it’s really time to sell some property and convert the proceeds into something that doesn’t have ongoing property taxes, maintenance expenses, and people to deal with.
+Perhaps it's really time to sell some property and convert the proceeds into something more hands off.
+Real estate crowdfunding and other passive income investments seem wise.
 A simpler life sounds good to me.